SurfaceW/Qualifys/README.md

 #### qualifys run coverage

-- `qualifys run coverage` to start generate a report of test coverage.
+- `qf run cov` to start generate a report of test coverage.

-### Lint
+### update

-- `qualifys run lint` to start lint code and generate a lint report.
-- Here is a [guide](http://blog.surfacew.com/fe_tech/2016/07/25/Linter/) to make linting code live with your editor live.
+- `qf update` to upgrade qualifys to the latest version.

 ### Help